peterosterlund2/texel/doc/proofgame.md

   regular search and using a different non-admissible heuristic.
-This heuristic also considers pieces that are blocking sliding pieces from getting to their target squares and estimates the number of moves required to move the blocking pieces away and to move them back in case they already were on their target squares.
-This heuristic might over-estimate the number of required moves, but this is not a problem since it is not important to find the shortest solution.
+This heuristic also considers pieces that are blocking sliding pieces from getting to their target squares and estimates the number of moves required to move the blocking pieces away and to move them back in case they were already on their target squares.
+This heuristic might overestimate the number of required moves, but this is not a problem since it is not important to find the shortest solution.

   For this example the alternative heuristic makes the search find a solution